 - Heat up a large pot on a medium high flame.

-- Once the pan is hot, put in a tablespoon of sugar, and mix it till it melts.
+- Once the pan is hot, add a tablespoon of sugar, and mix it till it melts.